CSU Early Start Program

 Prepare for Success!

-There are several things you can do to ensure that you complete the course(s) and meet the Early Start requirements.
-We’ve compiled a list of helpful tips & resources for you.
-Also, become familiar with Blackboard Learn, the online home of your Early Start courses.
+In the meantime, there are several things you can do to ensure that you complete the course(s) and meet the Early Start requirements.
+Take a look at our list of helpful tips & resources for you.

 If you have a disability and require reasonable accommodations for completing ESP course(s) at CSU, Chico, contact the Accessibility Resource Center as soon as you register.